curl/everything-curl/libcurl--libcurl.md

 ## curl --libcurl

-We actively encourage users to first try out the transfer they want to do with the curl command line tool, and once it works roughly the way you want it to you append the `--libcurl [filename]` option to the command line and run it again.
+We actively encourage users to first try out the transfer they want to do with the curl command line tool, and once it works roughly the way you want it to, you append the `--libcurl [filename]` option to the command line and run it again.